klaytn/klaytn-docs/docs/klaytn/README.md

 Core Cell (CCs) is composed of a single **Consensus Node (CN)** and two **Proxy Nodes (PNs)**.
 Consensus Nodes are participating in the block generation process, while Proxy Nodes provide the interface to the outter network.
-PNs transmit the transaction requests to the Consensus Nodes, and propagate the blocks to the Endpoint Nodes.
+PNs transmit the transaction requests to the Consensus Nodes, and propagate the blocks down to the Endpoint Nodes.

 If you are interested in being a Core Cell Operator, read the [installation and operation guide of Core Cell](../node/core-cell/README.md).